BREED SPECIFIC LAW - LEGAL ISSUES Material on this page © The Animal Council 2006, 2007, 2008

 1989

-Defendant appealed conviction
+Defendant appealed conviction under state

-securely confine pit bulls (R.S.
+law requirement to securely confine pit bulls

+(R.S.
 955.22(D)(1)

-Court of Appeals affirmed and upheld state law as
+Court of Appeals affirmed and upheld state

-not unconstitutionally vague, over-broad or violating
+law as not unconstitutionally vague,

-due process protection.
-Court noted "Courts,
+protection.
+Court noted "Courts, however,

-however, frequently upheld against vagueness
+frequently upheld against vagueness

-challenges laws, which, like pit bull statutes and
+challenges laws, which, like pit bull

-ordinances, describe
+statutes and ordinances, describe

-objects" as distinguished
+objects"

-from laws defining
+as distinguished from laws defining

-conduct being more likely to be
+conduct being more likely to be found

-found violative.
+violative.

-of Ohio, Clermont
+Court of Appeals of Ohio,

 City of Akron v.
 Tipton